Jun 12, 2024

 Now, we need to tweak mkinitcpio configuration a bit.
 If you already have your UKI images generated at this point, I would advise you to remove completely the /boot/efi/EFI/Linux folder.

 rEFInd has some automatic heuristics to try to guess what kind of system is an image for to display an appropriate icon.
 However, it seems to not be good with UKI images (yet), but we can help it.
-If it cannot determine the type of an image, it will use the name of the parent folder as a hint.
+If it cannot determine the type of image, it will use the name of the parent folder as a hint.
 In the current configuration, it will see the Linux folder, and will display a generic Tux icon.
 If you want to have Arch Linux branding, we need to rename the folder to arch.
 Go back to the linux.preset file from earlier, and change the two lines to replace Linux with arch.
 Do not close the file yet, we have another change to make.

 For distributions that may install different kernel versions at the same time, rEFInd will try to determine which version is the latest to use it as default.
-However, it gets a bit lost with Arch Linux and believes that the default and fallback images are of the same system, but since no kernel version is given in the file name, it will fallback to the file creation date to determine the newer (and default) kernel.
+However, it gets a bit lost with Arch Linux and believes that the default and fallback images are of the same system, but since no kernel version is given in the file name, it will fall back to the file creation date to determine the newer (and default) kernel.
 By default, mkinitcpio creates the default image first, and the fallback one in second, which, in our case, would make the fallback image the default.

 There is a little trick to solve this: make mkinitcpio build the images the other way around.
 In the .preset file, simply switch the presets around: